 New Zealand is a South Pacific nation with strong cultural, economic and political ties with other Pacific states and territories.
-Its population of Pacific Island descent was 6.9% of the total population in 2006, and was projected to grow to 8% by 2016.
-Auckland, with a quarter of its population identifying themselves as Māori or Pacific Island in 2006, was regularly described as the world’s largest Polynesian city.
-Pacific Islanders have, since 1993, held seats in New Zealand’s Parliament.
+People of Pacific Island descent were 7.4% of the total population in 2013.
+Auckland, with a quarter of its population identifying themselves as Māori or Pasifika in 2013, was regularly described as the world’s largest Polynesian city.
+Since 1993, Pacific Islanders have held seats in New Zealand’s Parliament.

 New Zealand has always been, geographically, a group of Pacific islands.
 As New Zealand’s identity has shifted away from being a distant outpost of the British Empire, it has increasingly emphasised linkages, both cultural and political, with other island nations in the Pacific.
 New sources of cultural inspiration – including those brought by Pacific migrants – have become important.

 New Zealand, economically and politically a minnow in the wider world, is relatively large and powerful in the Pacific.
 Foreign policy towards the Pacific Islands has been driven by a variety of objectives – some of them long-standing, such as expanding trade and capital flows, or strategic considerations.
 Others include the provision of development assistance, opposition to nuclear testing, and the management of post-colonial political crises.
 There has been an underlying focus on political stability.